docs / schema / outcome-attribution

 Outcome

-The outcome object captures the session-level result and the confidence of the signal that set it:
+The outcome object captures the trace-level result and the confidence of the signal that set it:

 Outcome fields are split by execution_context.
 Devtime agents (code-editing) use committed as the primary reward proxy.
 Runtime agents (action-trajectory / RL) use terminal_state and reward.